microsoft/vcpkg-docs/vcpkg/users/triplets.md

 # Triplet Files

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/triplets.md).**

 Triplet is a standard term used in cross compiling as a way to completely capture the target environment (cpu, os, compiler, runtime, etc) in a single convenient name.

-In Vcpkg, we use triplets to describe an imaginary "target configuration set" for every library.
+In vcpkg, we use triplets to describe an imaginary "target configuration set" for every library.
 Within a triplet, libraries are generally built with the same configuration, but it is not a requirement.
 For example, you could have one triplet that builds `openssl` statically and `zlib` dynamically, one that builds them both statically, and one that builds them both dynamically (all for the same target OS and architecture).
 A single build will consume files from a single triplet.

 We currently provide many triplets by default (run `vcpkg help triplet`).
 However, you can easily customize or add your own by copying a built-in triplet from the `triplets\` directory into a project local location.
 Then, use `--overlay-triplets=` (or equivalent such as [`$VCPKG_OVERLAY_TRIPLETS`](config-environment.md#vcpkg_overlay_triplets), [CMake `VCPKG_OVERLAY_TRIPLETS`](buildsystems/cmake-integration.md#vcpkg_overlay_triplets), or [MSBuild Additional Options](buildsystems/msbuild-integration.md#vcpkg-additional-install-options)) to add that directory to vcpkg.
 See our [overlay triplets example](../examples/overlay-triplets-linux-dynamic.md) for a more detailed walkthrough.